800-937-8398 Call us for a free quote Contact us

 Since their hive can contain hundreds of bees, and the vast majority of them can be summoned to attack a perceived threat, victims of killer bee attacks can be stung 500 or more times in one attack.
 Even for those who are not allergic to bee stings, this can create very serious and potentially fatal reactions to the stings.

 More than likely it will be hard to tell if the nest of bees you’re seeing is an Africanized honey bee nest or a standard honey bee nest.
-If you see any type of bee nest, and it is close to you, your family, pets or neighbors, it is best to contact a local pest control specialist like those at Western Exterminator.
+If you see any type of bee nest, and it is close to you, your family, pets or neighbors, it is best to contact your local pest control technicians like those at Western Exterminator.

 A Western Exterminator bee expert will be able to safely determine if the nest is that of Africanized or European honey bees.
 We work with local agencies to safely remove the hives and nests and transplant them elsewhere.